hipporasy/flutter_baseapp/README.md

-# baseapp
+## Base App

-A new Flutter project.
+A new Flutter project just for clone.

 ## Getting Started